maxhumber/maxhumber.com/_posts/2016-12-23-kindle-clippings.md

 I highlight a lot of shit on my Kindle.
-Well, it's not all shit!
-There's usually some good stuff buried in the `My Clippings.txt` file.
+Well, it's not all shit! 💩 There's usually some good stuff buried in the `clippings.txt` file.
 But it's hard to manually parse through the file (and the shit).

 In the past I've relied on online tools to organize my clippings.
-But this year, I thought "screw that" and I built my own script to manage and clean it all:
+But this year, I thought I'd try and build my script to manage and clean it all.

+Here's what I ended up with:

 ``` r
 library(tidyverse)